zincware/IPSuite/docs/source/_get_started/quickstart.rst

     poetry install

 For IPSuite to work, it is necessary for an IPS Project to be in a git as well as DVC initialized directory.
-Create a folder for your project and initalize git and DVC to start working with IPS.
+Create a folder for your project and initialize git and DVC to start working with IPS.

 .. code-block:: bash